robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 When a new user signs up to your app..

-1. Visit home page
+1. Visit Home page
 2. Click Sign up link
-3. Sign up
+3. Submit Sign up form
-4. Redirect user to verify page
+4. Redirect user to Verify page
 5. What happens with this open tab ?

 6. Open email message
 7. Click verification link
 8. Open new browser tab with verification link
 9. If the token is valid verify email address
-10. Redirect user to their profile page
+10. Redirect user to their Profile page